Behçet’s disease (BD) is a rare immune disorder that causes inflammation of the blood vessels. It can affect both arteries and veins of any size.

 Mouth or genital sores

-Prednisone can be used when topical medications and Colcrys (colchicine) are not effective.
+Prednisone can be used when topical medications, Colcrys (colchicine), or Otezla (apremilast) are not effective.
 Other immune modulating agents such as Imuran (azathioprine), Neoral (cyclosporine), thalidomide, and a class of drugs called anti-TNF biologics can be used when prolonged high doses of prednisone are required.

 For skin rashes, topical corticosteroid medications can be applied directly to the affected area.
 Another option is a medicine called colchicine, which can be taken orally.
 Prednisone is often used with colchicine for severe skin rashes.
 Other immune modulating agents such as azathioprine (Imuran) can also be used.